The benefits of a home office

 You have great savings when you work from home.
 Apart from the lease money, you will not have to commute to work, so you save on gas.
 You will also not have to spend money on food outside the home or having to maintain a wardrobe for everyday work.

 The other thing is the fact that a home office seems to increase the value of your home.
 Most buyers will put in some extra cash for a home that has an office area.
-Some of the rooms that buyers tend to pay more for include a library, a home office, a study and a den.
+Some of the rooms that buyers tend to pay more for include a library, an office, a study and a den.

 Home office tax deductions